OlssonF/ESA2023_neon4cast_workshop/NEON_forecast_challenge_workshop_terrestrial.md

     time of year likely to be similar the same period last year?
 -   We could also look at the variable’s relationship with other variables.
-Could we use existing forecasts of the weather to generate forecasts about terrestrial fluxes?
+Could we use existing forecasts of the weather to generate forecasts of terrestrial fluxes?

+In this tutorial, we will focus on the third model - a forecast using co-variates.

 # 4 Introducing co-variates